INTRODUCTION TO BUYING HANDSAWS

 Handsaw blades are usually sharpened to two different tooth configurations, “Rip” and “Cross Cut”.
 You can change any saw’s tooth shape with saw sharpening tools.
 (There is a hybrid tooth configuration that’s in between a Rip and Cross Cut shape, called “Sash”, which is useful if you can only afford one handsaw…but it’s not as proficient at either ripping or cross-cutting).
 Here are some tooth shape diagrams:

-Handsaws with “Rip” teeth will rip down the length of the board’s grain (“ripping”).
-The tooth is shaped just like a chisel, and pushes through the wood like a chisel.
+Handsaws with “Rip” teeth will cut down the length of the board’s grain (“ripping”).
+The tooth is shaped like a chisel, and pushes through the wood like a chisel.

 Handsaws with “Cross Cut” teeth cut across the grain (“cross cutting”).
-The tooth is shaped just like a knife.
+The tooth is shaped like a knife blade.
 It cleanly severs the wood grain, just as if you used a knife.

 3. HAND SAW TOOTH COUNT